realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

-# Saving Data in Unity3D using Files
+# Saving Data in Unity3D Using Files
 <b>(Part 2 of the Persistence Comparison Series)</b>

 ## Introduction

 Persisting data is an important part of most games.
-Unity offers only a limited set of solutions which means we have to look around for other options as well.
+Unity offers only a limited set of solutions, which means we have to look around for other options as well.

-In Part 1 of this series we explored Unity's own solution: `PlayerPrefs`.
-This time we look into one of the ways we can use the underlying .NET framework by saving files.
+In Part 1 of this series, we explored Unity's own solution: `PlayerPrefs`.
+This time, we look into one of the ways we can use the underlying .NET framework by saving files.
 Here is an overview of the complete series:

 - Part 1: [PlayerPrefs](https://github.com/realm/unity-examples/blob/persistence-comparison/tutorials/persistance-comparison-series/PlayerPrefs/player_prefs.md)
 - Part 2: Files *(this tutorial)*